jalkoby/phoenix_ujs/README.md

   - "text" - sets Content-Type & Accept headers to `text/plain`
   - Array(2..3) - sets Content-Type - the first array's element, sets Accept - the second array's element and process data with the third element (if it's exist)

+## Old browser support
+If you're working on a project with old browsers support (IE 9-, Android 2.x, etc) - the library will not work unless you add a polyfill for FormData.
+For example this one https://www.npmjs.com/package/js-polyfills

 ## License
 [MIT](./LICENSE.txt) © [Sergey Pchelintsev](http://www.sergeyp.me)